-The District of Saanich engaged with the WSÁNEĆ community through connections with the WSÁNEĆ Leadership Council, acknowledging the rich history and territorial presence of the WSÁNEĆ peoples.
-The District of Saanich also acknowledges that it is situated within the ancestral territories of the ləkwəŋən peoples.
+The District of Saanich engaged with the WSÁNEĆ community through connections with the WSÁNEĆ Leadership Council.
+The District of Saanich also acknowledges that it is situated within the ancestral territories of the ləkwənən peoples, however, consultation was focused with the WSÁNEĆ community.
 Two workshops were held with the WSÁNEĆ community to foster understanding and collaboration in the development of the Biodiversity Conservation Strategy.
 In the first workshop, the WSÁNEĆ community members emphasized the importance of respect for the environment and the need to consider the impact of human actions on future generations.
 Traditional knowledge transfer, including oral histories and cultural site identification, was underscored.
-Discussions centred around reclaiming traditional place names and prioritizing strengthening of natural ecosystems through initiatives such as preserving food and medicinal plants, controlling invasive species, and monitoring environmental practices.
+Discussions centred around reclaiming traditional place names and prioritizing strengthening of natural ecosystems through initiatives such as preserving food and medicinal plants, controlling invasive species, restoring natural water flows and monitoring environmental practices.
 In 2021, the signing of an ÁTOL,NEUEL ("Respecting One Another") Memorandum of Understanding (MOU) also highlights the commitment to mutual respect and collaboration between the WSÁNEĆ Leadership Council and the District of Saanich.

-In the second workshop, WSÁNEĆ community members emphasized the importance of ongoing engagement outside of the current consultation processes, and a genuine commitment to action and change.
+In the second workshop, WSÁNEĆ community members emphasized the importance of ongoing engagement outside the current consultation processes, and a genuine commitment to action and change.
 They stressed the need for increased consideration of nature during the development process, particularly the preservation of large mature trees, and the value of ecosystems for their significant contributions.
 They expressed a desire for private landowners to perceive themselves as custodians of the land entrusted by the Creator for responsible use.